Skip to main content

 Figure \(\PageIndex{22}\) shows a schematic outline of dystrophin and the dystrophin-associated glycoprotein complex (DAGC).

 Figure \(\PageIndex{22}\): Schematic outline of dystrophin and the dystrophin-associated glycoprotein complex (DAGC).
 Dystrophin contains N-terminal (NT), middle rod, cysteine-rich (CR), and C-terminal (CT) domains.
-The middle rod domain is composed of 24 spectrin-like repeats (numerical numbers in the cartoon, positively charged repeats are marked in white color) and four hinges (H1, H2, H3, and H4).
+The middle rod domain is composed of 24 spectrin-like repeats (numbers in the cartoon, positively charged repeats are marked in white color) and four hinges (H1, H2, H3, and H4).
 Dystrophin has two actin-binding domains at NT and repeats 11-15, respectively.
 Repeats 1-3 interact with the negatively charged lipid bilayer.
 Repeats 16 and 17 form the neuronal nitric oxide synthase (nNOS)-binding domain.
 Dystrophin interacts with microtubules through repeats 20-23.
 Part of H4 and the CR domain binds to the β-subunit of dystroglycan (βDG).
 The CT domain of dystrophin interacts with syntrophin (Syn) and dystrobrevin (Dbr).
-Dystrophin links cytoskeleton components (actin and microtubule) to laminin in the extracellular matrix.
+Dystrophin links cytoskeleton components (actin and microtubules) to laminin in the extracellular matrix.
 Sarcoglycans and sarcospan do not interact with dystrophin directly, but they strengthen the entire DAGC, which consists of dystrophin, DG, sarcoglycans, sarcospan, Syn, Dbr, and nNOS.Disease Models & Mechanisms (2015) doi:10.1242/dmm.018424vailable via license: CC BY 3.0

 Transmembrane - Alpha-helical polytopic